*Note: Katja Rowell is not taking new clients at this time.

 - have a history of “failing” feeding therapies

-See Frequently Asked Questions below for more information about what a consult might look like for you.
-Click the triangle at the top-right of each question to open an expanded view.
+See Frequently Asked Questions below for information about phone consult and support.
+Click the triangle at the top-right of each question for information.

 We need help with our child.
 What does working with The Feeding Doctor (TFD) look like ?